hungtruong/Google-Translate-TTS/README.md

 A python script for using Google's undocumented TTS api to save text to an MP3 file.

+For more background, check out this [blog post](http://www.hung-truong.com/blog/2013/04/26/hacking-googles-text-to-speech-api/).

 ```
 usage: GoogleTTS.py [-h] [-o [OUTPUT]] [-l [LANGUAGE]]
                     (-f FILE | -s STRING [STRING ...])